tangmf/LearnCovid/README.md

 ## [1] Purpose

 ### User audience:
-Young kids and parents.
+Young kids or students.

 ### Intent:
 Make young kids more aware and knowledgable of the virus, and take up good practices and habits to avoid contracting the virus.

 ### Purpose:
-Make kids take up good practices and habits to avoid contracting the virus and staying safe.
+Make kids take up good practices and habits to avoid contracting the virus and staying safe, as well as give them a worldview of how covid has affected the world

 ### Who the website is catering for and value it provides for users:
 Kids: Fun interactive experience that is also educational.
 Parents: Help their child be more aware of the situation, while having fun.

 ### What is the website catering for?
-The website caters for kids to have a fun, interactive and educational experience learning about world issues like covid, making them more aware.
+The website caters for kids to have a fun, interactive and educational experience learning about world issues like covid, making them more aware

 ## [2] Design Process

 Colors used are targeted at children.
 Color scheme is taken from https://color.adobe.com/Kids-Website-Color-Scheme--color-theme-8124669/
 Lotties are used to provide more dynamism to the website, especially because the website is targeted at children.
+Images used are kid friendly and aimed to give the kids visual understanding of the content.
+Sections borders have rounded edges to make the website more friendly, and they have shadows to make the sections pop out.
+The quiz is gamified, making taking the quiz more engaging and fun.
+In addition, there is a highscore system, to make the kids proud of their new gained knowledge.

 ### Link to Github Pages